 HOW TO APPLY

-The application period for our scholarships is from April 1 to July 15 each year.
+The application period for our scholarships is from April 1 to June 30.
 Application forms can be downloaded from our Scholarship Fund – Apply Now page during that time.
-Applications must be downloaded and completed on a computer; we cannot accept hand-written applications, and we do not distribute applications and instructions by mail.
-The application period for 2013-2014 scholarships has closed.
+Applications must be downloaded and completed on a computer.
+We will not accept hand-written applications, and we do not distribute applications and instructions by mail.
+The application period for 2014-2015 scholarships will begin on April 1.

 Applications are now closed for 2014.
 Please check back again in Spring 2015 to find updated eligibility information and application forms.